mf-rl/mf-rl/README.md

 </div>

-# 🐼⚔️ Mavren Farsight – Cyber Panda & Templar of Clean Code

-Greetings, wanderer.
+Greetings, wanderer. 🐼⚔️

-I’m **Mavren Farsight** – a quiet guardian of code, walking the fine path between software engineering and cybersecurity.
+They call me **Mavren Farsight of the Runed Liturgy**.
+A quiet guardian of code, following the sacred liturgy of clean code and security rituals, inscribed in ancient digital runes.
 Half cyber-templar, half shadowed panda — I aim to build, protect, and simplify.

-### ⚒️ Tools of the Trade
-- C#, .NET, Java
-- SQL, MongoDB, RabbitMQ
-- Docker, GitHub Actions, Kubernetes, ArgoCD
-- Angular, TypeScript

 > 🐾 *I craft backend systems, automate deployments, and enjoy learning about InfoSec in my spare time.*